Voluntary Licensing: Right for Health, Smart for Business – Report

 29 May 2024

-A report by the Medicines Patent Pool (MPP), in partnership with Boston Consulting Group (BCG) released in May 2024, highlights how voluntary licensing advances global health while being commercially viable for biopharmaceutical companies.
-The study, co-funded by the World Intellectual Property Organization (WIPO) along with the Government of Canada presents evidence that voluntary licensing is an effective mechanism for addressing global health disparities, especially in low and middle-income countries.
-Using both qualitative and quantitative analyses, it illustrates how voluntary licensing advances access to medical products across multiple geographies while offering economic benefits for biopharmaceutical companies.
+A 2024 report from the Medicines Patent Pool (MPP), in partnership with Boston Consulting Group (BCG), showcases how voluntary licensing advances global health while offering significant commercial advantages for biopharmaceutical companies.
+Co-funded by the World Intellectual Property Organization (WIPO) and the Government of Canada, the report emphasises voluntary licensing’s role in bridging global health disparities, especially in low- and middle-income countries (LMICs).

 Key findings from the study: